 In honour of Shark Awareness Day on July 14, Earth.Org is looking at the disappearance of Great White Sharks off the coast of Cape Town, South Africa, a city known as the ‘great white capital of the world’.
-Many theories attempt to explain the dwindling populations, from orcas driving the sharks away to unregulated fisheries, but the fact remains that the disappearance of great white sharks has ramifications beyond biodiversity loss: it threatens the ecotourism industry in the country, putting hundreds of jobs and billions of dollars at risk.
+Many theories attempt to explain the dwindling populations of great white sharks, from orcas driving them away to unregulated fisheries, but the fact remains that the disappearance of great white sharks has ramifications beyond biodiversity loss: it threatens the ecotourism industry in the country, putting hundreds of jobs and billions of dollars at risk.

 In 2017, cage-diving operators started reporting a sudden decline in sightings of great white sharks around False Bay and Gansbaai.
 From 2010 to 2016, great white sharks were sighted in False Bay an average of 205 times per year, according to conversation and research organisation Shark Spotters.
 In 2018, the sharks were spotted 50 times; in 2019, nothing.
 In January 2020, the first great white shark in 20 months was seen in False Bay.